florian-asche/PiCompose/README.md

 The image is configured to:

+1. Install needed drivers for the hardware (2-MicHat)
-1. Start seeed-voicecard service (If you use 2-MicHat)
+2. Start seeed-voicecard service (If you use 2-MicHat)
-2. Start Pipewire service
+3. Start Pipewire service
-3. Start Keep-Audio-Alive service (If you use Respeaker Lite)
+4. Start Keep-Audio-Alive service (If you use Respeaker Lite)
-4. Set audio volume to 100%
+5. Set audio volume to 100%
-5. Set hostname
+6. Set hostname
-6. Search for Docker Compose files in a special directory on the main partition
+7. Search for Docker Compose files in a special directory on the main partition
-7. Automatically deploy each Docker Compose project found
+8. Automatically deploy each Docker Compose project found
-8. Optionally set up regular re-deployments via Crontab
+9. Optionally set up regular re-deployments via Crontab

-This repository also contains fully prepared images for specific voice hardware of Homeassistant with all needed drivers.
+This repository contains fully prepared images for specific voice hardware of Homeassistant with all needed drivers.

 ## Features